+- The first pasta layer sets the stage.
 I like the first layer of pasta to creep up the sides a bit, as it helps those corner pieces hold together.

 - Cooked lasagna sheets

-- Turkey tomato sauce
+- Turkey sauce

-- Bechamel sauce
+- White sauce

 - A sprinkle of parmesan

-I think it’s really important to end with a generous layer of bechamel and a light sprinkle of parmesan cheese on top.
+I think it’s really important to end with a generous layer of white sauce and a light sprinkle of parmesan cheese on top.
 It gives the lasagna a beautiful golden crust.
 Sometimes I add a garnish of fresh herb leaves like fresh basil leaves on the very top.
 This little flourish makes it look pretty special when it’s done!

 To bake this turkey lasagna right away, fire it into a 350 degree oven for 40 minutes covered, then remove the parchment paper and foil and bake for an additional 20 minutes.
 If you’re refrigerating it to bake later that day or the next day, pull it from the fridge an hour or so before you bake it so it’s not super cold going into the oven.